Click here to read about the summer's FEATURED ARTISTS!

 Information: (949) 724-7404 or www.ocgp.org.

-events in the Los Angeles area at the website listed.
-Some events are free, others are paid/ticketed.
-Information: www.culturela.org/programs-and-initiatives/city-of-los-angeles-heritage-month-celebrations or
+events, screenings and more in Los Angeles at the website listed.
+Information: www.culturela.org/events/heritagemonth/lhm/2015/LHM_BOOK_LR.pdf or

 SANTA MONICA - Beach=Culture Events/Performances at the Annenberg Community Beach House.
 The Annenberg Community Beach House is located at 415 Pacific Coast Highway at Beach Coast Way.
 The Beach=Culture programs take